Associate Professor | Docent

-My ethical standpoint as a feminist geographer is grounded on the importance of participatory and decolonizing research methodologies, which demand the sharing of research results with participating communities.
-Accordingly, I have disseminated my research in different formats e.g. workshops with research participants and booklets in local languages.
+I carry out research grounded on feminist epistemology prioritizing situated, lived and Indigenous Knowledge, epistemic plurality, participatory methodologies, ethics of care and a decolonizing approach.
+Accordingly, I have disseminated my research in different formats e.g. art-exhibit, workshops with research participants and booklets in local languages.

-I serve as Coordinating Lead Author of the 2021 6th United Nations Intergovernmental Panel on Climate Change Assessment Report.
-I am leading the chapter on Water in the 2nd Working Group on Impacts, Vulnerability and Adaptation.
+I served as Coordinating Lead Author of the 2022 6th United Nations Intergovernmental Panel on Climate Change Assessment Report.
+I led the chapter on Water in the 2nd Working Group on Impacts, Vulnerability and Adaptation.

-I am also interested in the neoliberal turn of the academia and its consequences for early- career female faculty and researchers.
+In my feminist academic practice critically explore the neoliberal turn of the academia and its consequences for early- career female faculty and PhD researchers.
 I am a member of the International Geographical Union Gender Commission Steering Committee.

 - "Impaired waters, impaired bodies.
 Gendered embodied resistance extractivism.
 A transnational perspective."
 By examining the predominant role that women have played and are playing in the watershed movement in West Virginia, this project explored the embodied dimensions of water pollution caused by extractivism in the form of coal mining and hydraulic fracturing.
 In collaboration with Dr. Sofia Zaragocin, at the Universidad San Francisco de Quito, Ecuador, I explored the transnational gendered embodied dimensions of extractivism with a comparison between WV and Ecuador and guest edited a special issue in Human Geography.